GauravSharma018/Advanced-Polygon-Project-1/README.md

 # Approve and Deposit NFTs to Polygon Amoy Testnet
 Edit the depositTransfer.js script with necessary details.
 Run the following commands to approve and deposit the minted NFTs from Ethereum testnet sepolia.<br />
-`npx hardhat run scripts/depositTransfer.js --network sepolia` You use polygonscan amoy or sepolia etherscan to check the transaction details and the balance.
+`npx hardhat run scripts/depositTransfer.js --network sepolia` <br />
+You use polygonscan amoy or sepolia etherscan to check the transaction details and the balance.

 # Checking the balance of the wallet